leclavierfrancais/rpg-companion-sillytavern/README.md

 ### Thought bubble positioning

-- Bubbles use fixed 350px width for consistent positioning
+- Bubbles use a fixed 350px width for consistent positioning
 - Bubbles refresh after edits to maintain alignment
 - If issues persist, try toggling the Character Thoughts display